huangelina/car-dealership/README.md

   "sold": true
 }
 ```
-Getting a list of automobiles returns a dictionary with the key "autos" set to a list of automobile information.:
+Getting a list of automobiles returns a dictionary with the key "autos" set to a list of automobile information
 ```
 {
   "autos": [